yeasy/learning_pickleball/04_dink_en.md

 When the ball from the opponent falls into the front area of the NVZ and waits in front of the net, usually wait for the ball to bounce and then use the Dink ball to return.

-The main purpose of the Dink ball is to defend when there's no good attack opportunity, and find opportunities in the stalemate.
+The main purpose of Dink is to prevent the opponent from having a good attack opportunities by defending when there is no good opportunity for us, and at the same time mobilize the opponent to create a good attack opportunities in the rally.

 ## How to master Dink